George Eliot (1819-1880)

 Lesjak, Carolyn.
 "A modern odyssey: Realism, the masses, and nationalism in George Eliot's Felix Holt."
-Novel: A Forum on Fiction Fall 1996 [first page only].
+Novel: A Forum on Fiction Fall 1996 [preview or purchase at jstor].

 Logan, Peter Melville.
 "George Eliot and the fetish of realism."
 Studies in the Literary Imagination Fall 2002 [first page only].

 Payne, David.
 "The serialist vanishes: Producing belief in George Eliot."
-Novel: A Forum on Fiction Fall 1999 [first page only].
+Novel: A Forum on Fiction (Fall 1999) [preview or purchase at jstor].

 Price, Leah.
 George Eliot and the production of consumers."
-Novel: A Forum on Fiction Winter 1997 [first page only].
+Novel: A Forum on Fiction Winter 1997 [preview or purchase at jstor].

 Watson, Tim.
 "Jamaica, Genealogy, George Eliot: Inheriting the Empire After Morant Bay."
 Watson traces changing cultural constructions of race and class in 19th century England through the novelistic career of George Eliot.
 Jouvert 1.